7h3rAm/7h3rAm.github.io/_posts/buf1-challenge.md

 buf1 - Another Buffer Overflow Challenge
 ========================================
 date: 24/Feb/2014
-summary: This is another buffer overflow challenge I found online.
-I posted a writeup on a similar challenge buf0 earlier and one for this challenge was long due.
-Finally today I got some time to document the solution.
+summary: This is a writeup for an easy buffer overflow challenge, similar to one I posted earlier.
 tags: ctf

 ## Introduction